What's New

 Trial credit increased to $5 — plus 15% off for early adopters

 Every new agent now gets $5 in OpenRouter trial credit (up from $2), so you can have real conversations before committing.
-And if you upgrade during your trial, use code TRIAL-LAUNCH-15OFF for 15% off your first month.
+And if you upgrade on monthly billing, 15% off your first month is applied automatically at checkout.

 Smart upgrade reminders that respect your timeline